Manju-05/Clones/README.md

 ## 🤔 What’s Inside?
 This repository includes multiple website clones developed using:

-✅ Frontend: HTML, CSS, JavaScript
+✅ Frontend: HTML, CSS, JavaScript.

-✅ Backend: Python & other technologies
+✅ Backend: Python & other technologies.

 ## 🚀 Why This Repository?
 Perfect for learning how real-world websites are structured